target/lorri/example/README.md

 [`direnv`](https://direnv.net/) is a tool to automatically load an environment.
 You need at least version 2.19.2 of direnv.

-To install it into your local nix profile, use our povided pin of `nixpkgs`:
+To install it into your local nix profile, use our provided pin of `nixpkgs`:

 ```bash